 The best and easy mexican slaw made with fresh green and red cabbage, red onion, cilantro, carrots, lime juice and naturally sweetened with a touch of pure honey.
 It's quick and simple, healthy without the addition of mayo.

 It’s bursting with a ton of flavor thanks to refreshing salad dressing.
-Although if needed, you could get away with only basics like olive oil, salt, and black pepper.
+However if needed, you could get away with only basics like olive oil, salt, and black pepper.
 But this is too easy.

 Why It's Yummy